Mama, let me ask you a question.

 Add 1 gallon of strong ginger tea in your bath water.
 Easy-peasy!

-After The Bath
+After the Detox Bath

 After your child’s bath, dry them well, get them dressed, and put them to bed.
 Give them another 1/2 – 2 oz of hot tea then let them rest.
 Typically, detox baths make you tired so your child should sleep well.